MY STORY

 I became ill with ME and POTS in 2011 and have been mostly bedbound since 2017.
 My essays about the (lack of) treatment of ME patients, the sexism and stigma of ME, how doctors dismiss and ridicule patients, as well as patients’ rights to participate in decision-making about their own bodies, have been published in Danish national newspapers.

-My debut album will be out in late August 2025.
+My debut album came out in September 2025.
 I recorded all theses songs from bed and wheelchair.
-My singles are already being released now.

 Photo by Mads Joakim Rimer Rasmussen